microsoft/ExPerfWiz/README.md

 -StoreExtendedOn | Enables Extended Store performance counters.
 Currently not supported with Exchange 2013.
 -StoreExtendedOff | Disables Extended Store performance counters.
 Currently not supported with Exchange 2013.
 -threads | Specifies whether threads will be added to the data collection.
 If omitted, threads counters will not be added to the collection
+-fullNIC | Specifies whether advance NIC adapter counters will be included in the data collection.
+By default, they are not included.
 -webhelp | Launches web help for script

 # Known Issues